A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

 \subsection{Sequences with Homogeneous Elementary Limit}

-Elementary convergence is an important aspect of ${\rm FO}$-convergence and we shall see that in several contexts, ${\rm FO}$-convergence can be reduced to the conjunction and elementary convergence of $X$-convergence (for some suitable fragment $X$).
+Elementary convergence is an important aspect of ${\rm FO}$-convergence and we shall see that in several contexts, ${\rm FO}$-convergence can be reduced to the conjunction of elementary convergence and $X$-convergence (for some suitable fragment $X$).

 In some special cases, the limit (as a countable structure) will be unique.
 This means that some particular complete theories have exactly one countable model (up to isomorphism).
 Such complete theories are called {\em $\omega$-categorical}.
 Several properties are known to be equivalent to $\omega$-categoricity.
-For instance, for a complete theory $T$ the following statements are equivalent: \begin{itemize} \item $T$ is $\omega$-categorical; \item for every every $p\in\bbbn$, the Stone space $S(\mathcal B({\rm FO}_p(\sig),T))$ is finite (see Fig.~\ref{fig:ultra}); \item every countable model $\mathbf A$ of $T$ has an {\em oligomorphic} automorphism group, what means that for every $n\in\bbbn$, $A^n$ has finitely many orbits under the action of ${\rm Aut}(\mathbf A)$. \end{itemize}
+For instance, for a complete theory $T$ the following statements are equivalent: \begin{itemize} \item $T$ is $\omega$-categorical; \item for every $p\in\bbbn$, the Stone space $S(\mathcal B({\rm FO}_p(\sig),T))$ is finite (see Fig.~\ref{fig:ultra}); \item every countable model $\mathbf A$ of $T$ has an {\em oligomorphic} automorphism group, what means that for every $n\in\bbbn$, $A^n$ has finitely many orbits under the action of ${\rm Aut}(\mathbf A)$. \end{itemize}

-A theory $T$ is said to have {\em quantifier elimination} if, for every formula $\phi\in{\rm FO}_p(\sig)$ there exists $\widetilde\phi\in{\rm QF}_p(\sig)$ such that $T\models \phi\leftrightarrow\widetilde\phi$.
-If a theory has quantifier elimination then it is $\omega$-categorical.
+A theory $T$ is said to have {\em quantifier elimination} if, for every $p$ and every formula $\phi\in{\rm FO}_p(\sig)$ there exists $\widetilde\phi\in{\rm QF}_p(\sig)$ such that $T\models \phi\leftrightarrow\widetilde\phi$.
+If a theory (in the language of relational structures with given finite signature, like the language of graphs) has quantifier elimination then it is $\omega$-categorical.
 Indeed, for every $p$, there exists only finitely many quantifier free formulas with $p$ free variables hence (up to equivalence modulo $T$) only finitely many formulas with $p$ free variables.
-The unique countable model of a complete theory $T$ with quantifier elimination is {\em ultra-homogeneous}, what means that every partial isomorphism of finite induced substructures extends as a full automorphism.
-In the context of relational structures, the property of having a countable ultra-homogeneous model is equivalent to the property of having quantifier elimination.
-We provide a proof of this folklore result (in the context of graphs) in order to illustrate these notions. \begin{lemma} Let $T$ be a complete theory (of graphs) with no finite model.
+The unique countable model of a complete theory $T$ (in the language of relational structures with given finite signature) with quantifier elimination is {\em ultra-homogeneous}, what means that every partial isomorphism of finite induced substructures extends as a full automorphism.
+In the context of relational structures with given finite signature, the property of having a countable ultra-homogeneous model is equivalent to the property of having quantifier elimination.
+We provide a proof of this folklore result in the context of graphs in order to illustrate these notions. \begin{lemma} Let $T$ be a complete theory of graphs with no finite model.